-- 1) CVTA staff will provide the scored regional projects ranked within each project category to CVTA TAC for an initial review and to the full Authority as an information item. - 2) CVTA staff will request projected annual allocations for a six-year window of regional funding from the Finance Committee. - 3) CVTA staff will use the project rankings and projected annual allocations to develop a recommended funding scenario considering the guidelines below and following the allocation process described in the subsequent section of the document. - The distribution of funds should be roughly proportional to the total value of the requested amount per each project category - At least one project should be selected from each of the seven project categories - At least one project should be geographically located in each of the nine member jurisdictions - Studies should not exceed 5% and PE-Only projects should not exceed 10% of the annual CVTA regional funding - 4) CVTA TAC will review CVTA staff's draft funding scenario, make revisions if necessary and provide a recommended funding scenario to the CVTA Authority, requesting authorization for public review. - 5) CVTA staff will manage a public comment period consistent with the RRTPO Public Engagement Plan.
+- 1) CVTA staff will provide the scored regional projects ranked within each project category to CVTA TAC for an initial review and to the full Authority as an information item. - 2) CVTA staff will request projected annual allocations for a six-year window of regional funding from the Finance Committee. - 3) CVTA staff will use the project rankings and projected annual allocations to develop a recommended funding scenario considering the guidelines below and following the allocation process described in the subsequent section of the document. - If applicant submits (1) application for leveraging and (1) PE-Only application for the same project both funding requests need to be considered independent of the other (as standalone applications). - The distribution of funds should be roughly proportional to the total value of the requested amount per each project category - Studies should not exceed 5% and PE-Only projects should not exceed 10% of the annual CVTA regional funding - CVTA TAC will review CVTA staff's draft funding scenario, make revisions if necessary and provide a recommended funding scenario to the CVTA Authority, requesting authorization for public review. - CVTA staff will manage a public comment period consistent with the RRTPO Public Engagement Plan.
 All comments will be provided to the Authority before they take a final vote on the project selections and allocations.